Chinese ports choke over 'zero tolerance' Covid-19 policy

 -

+(Corrects to show container index is in dollars, adds $ sign in last paragraph)

-BEIJING (Reuters) - Several Chinese ports are facing congestion as vessels due to call at Ningbo are bing diverted and cargo processing is slowed partly due to stricter disinfection measures under China's "zero-tolerance" coronavirus policy.
+BEIJING (Reuters) -Several Chinese ports are facing congestion as vessels due to call at Ningbo are being diverted and cargo processing is slowed partly due to stricter disinfection measures under China's "zero-tolerance" coronavirus policy.

 On Tuesday, more than 50 container vessels were queuing at Ningbo port, China's second largest marine centre, Refinitiv data showed, up from 28 on Aug.
 10 when a COVID-19 case was reported at one of its terminals.